Vidvox/hap/documentation/HapVideoDRAFT.md

 ###Top-Level Sections

 The following are the only section types permitted at the top level of a frame.
-Some of them are also valid in sub-sections as part of a Multi-Image frame, as descibed later on.
-Only one top-level will be present per frame.
-The type of these sections indicates the Image Format(s) and second-stage compression formats in which the data is stored.
-In the case of a multi-image section, multiple sections containing each image's actual format/data will be present within the frame's top level section.
+Only one top-level section will be present per frame.
+The type of these sections indicates the image format(s) and second-stage compression formats in which the data is stored.

 |Type Field Byte Value |Pixel Format      | Pixel Compression |Second-Stage Compressor      |
 |----------------------|------------------|-------------------|-----------------------------|